doubleedesign/testing-notebook/docs/concepts/testing-types.md

 ## Integration tests

-Integration tests are designed to test how different parts of a system work together.
+**Integration tests** are designed to test how different parts of a system work together.
 In the context of front-end web development, this means testing combinations of UI components, or the interaction between parts of the front-end and the relevant back-end APIs or functions.

 Front-end integration tests can be run in a browser, or using a headless browser (a browser that runs in the background, without a graphical user interface you can see).
 For back-end integrations, such as testing integration with a database or an API, integration tests may be run using a Command Line Interface (CLI) tool or an equivalent IDE plugin.

-:::info Integration vs end-to-end tests
+:::info Unit vs integration vs E2E
-The line between integration and end-to-end tests can be blurry, as both types of tests can involve multiple components and interactions and often use the same tooling.
-You might be testing the _integration_ of your code with that of a plugin in your CMS, but the only way you can practically do that is with a dev or staging site, which moves it into the realm of _end-to-end_ testing.

-Consequently, you may see these terms used interchangeably, or referred to by the name of the main tool used to avoid confusion within a team (e.g, "Playwright tests" or "Cypress tests").

-For front-end development, one distinctive feature could be whether you're fetching and rendering real data from a live API or database (end-to-end test), or using mocked/demo/example data (integration test).
+I think of integration tests as being "a step up from unit/component tests" and "a step down from end-to-end tests".
+For example:
+- Unit testing a UI component -> step up and test it in the browser in the context of a template part
+- Component testing a single UI component -> step up and test it in the browser in the context of a page layout
+- Unit testing a back-end function with mocks/stubs -> step up and replace the mocks/stubs with an API or database call
+- Testing a page layout -> step down from E2E testing and test a demo page with placeholder data in the browser, instead of fetching the content from the real database
+- Testing a back-end function by visiting the page that uses it in the browser -> step down from E2E testing and test the function in isolation with a real database/API call to get just the data, not the whole page.

+:::details Read more
 Integration tests typically take up more of the testing pyramid than E2E than as shown in [mine](./pyramid.md), but for CMS-driven sites the practical opportunities for integration testing beyond UI components are very limited - usually we're either testing single pieces in isolation (unit and components tests), or we're testing them in a full website.
 If you have unit tests, then setting up integration of plugins and parts of the CMS just for testing is usually not worth the effort compared to just doing the same thing as an end-to-end test in a dev/staging site.
 That said, there may be some situations where you use integration tests instead of unit tests because they strike a balance between speed and real-world data; when using something like WordPress it is rare to use unit and integration without end-to-end (or manual testing the same cases E2E would cover), because of all the other factors that can impact the final result on the full website.
 :::